erlandrivero/MindForUPublic/DevDocs/6_Setting_Up_SEO_Features.md

 export const blogPosts = [
   {
     slug: "getting-started-with-fenago",
-    title: "Getting Started with FeNAgO",
+    title: "Getting Started with MindForU",
-    description: "Learn how to set up your FeNAgO project in minutes and start building your SaaS or AI tool.",
+    description: "Learn how to set up your MindForU project in minutes and start building your SaaS or AI tool.",
     date: "2025-05-01",
     published: true,
     image: "/blog/getting-started.jpg",
     authors: ["john-doe"],
     categories: ["tutorials"],
     content: `
-      # Getting Started with FeNAgO
+      # Getting Started with MindForU

-      In this guide, we'll walk through the process of setting up your FeNAgO project...
+      In this guide, we'll walk through the process of setting up your MindForU project...
     `,
   },
   // Add more blog posts